Information for Authors

 References should be numbered in order of citation and cited in the text by numbers in square brackets.
 They should be listed in the reference list in the form prescribed in the Uniform Requirements (giving the names and initials of all authors, unless there are more than six, when the first three should be given, followed by et al.).
 Provenance of laboratory and biochemical equipment specifically mentioned in the text of your paper must also be provided, including full contact details of manufacturers.

 Please provide a title for each table or figure.
 If your paper is accepted you may be asked to send electronic versions of any illustrations as high-resolution image files.
 Degree of magnification should be indicated where necessary.
 It is the responsibility of the author(s) to ensure that any requirements of copyright and courtesy are fulfilled in reproducing illustrations and appropriate acknowledgements included with the captions.
-Please note that authors will be required to pay for colour reproduction of figures in the printed version of the journal.
+Please note that authors may be required to pay for colour reproduction of figures in the printed version of the journal.

 Please ensure all abbreviations are defined at first usage, scientific measurements are in SI units, and approved names are used for drugs.
 Please try to avoid abbreviations wherever possible.
 In particular, avoid using them in the abstract.
 If abbreviations are essential, ensure that they are defined at first usage.